-Except as discussed below for risk factors related to our Energy and Gaming segments, there have been no other material changes to our risk factors during the six months ended June 30, 2012 compared to those reported in our 2011 Form 10-K.
+Except as discussed below for risk factors related to our Automotive, Energy, Gaming and Railcar segments, there have been no other material changes to our risk factors during the nine months ended September 30, 2012 compared to those reported in our 2011 Form 10-K.

-Federal-Mogul's actions to separate its business into OE and aftermarket business divisions may result in additional costs.
+Federal-Mogul's actions to separate its business into two business units may result in additional costs.

-As previously disclosed, Federal-Mogul is separating its business into two separate business divisions.
-One division will focus primarily on the manufacture and sale of powertrain products to original equipment manufacturers ("OE Division"), while the other will consist of Federal-Mogul's global aftermarket as well as its brake, chassis and wipers businesses ("Global Aftermarket Division").
-Federal-Mogul has initiated several actions in connection with the creation of these two operating divisions, including the hiring of a Chief Executive Officer for the Global Aftermarket division and the identification of facilities that will be managed by each division.
+Federal-Mogul is separating its business into two separate business units.
+One business unit will focus primarily on the manufacture and sale of powertrain products to original equipment manufacturers ("Powertrain" or "PT"), while the other will consist of Federal-Mogul's global aftermarket as well as its brake, chassis and wipers businesses ("Vehicle Components Solutions" or "VCS").
+Federal-Mogul has initiated several actions in connection with the creation of these two operating divisions, including the hiring of a Chief Executive Officer for VCS and the identification of facilities that will be managed by each business unit.
 This separation may result in additional costs and expenses both during and after separation.
-No assurance can be given that the separation of the business into these two divisions will not have a material adverse impact on our Automotive segment's profitability and consolidated financial position.
+No assurance can be given that the separation of the business into these two business units will not have a material adverse impact on our Automotive segment's profitability and consolidated financial position.

-Energy - Risks Relating to CVR's Petroleum Business
+Risks Relating to CVR's Petroleum Business

-The price volatility of crude oil, other feedstocks and refined products may have a material adverse effect on our Energy segment's earnings, profitability and cash flows.
+The price volatility of crude oil and other feedstocks, refined products and utility services may have a material adverse effect on our Energy segment's earnings, profitability and cash flows.

 Our Energy segment's financial results related to its petroleum business are primarily affected by the relationship, or margin, between refined product prices and the prices for crude oil and other feedstocks.
 When the margin between refined product prices and crude oil and other feedstock prices tightens, our Energy segment's earnings, profitability and cash flows are negatively affected.
 Refining margins historically have been volatile and are likely to continue to be volatile, as a result of a variety of factors including fluctuations in prices of crude oil, other feedstocks and refined products.
-Continued future volatility in refining industry margins may cause a decline in our Energy segment's results of operations, since the margin between refined product prices and feedstock prices may decrease below the amount needed for Energy operations to generate net cash flow sufficient for their needs.
-Although an increase or decrease in the price for crude oil generally results in a similar increase or decrease in prices for refined products, there is normally a time lag in the realization of the similar increase or decrease in prices adjust to reflect these changes.
-A substantial or prolonged increase in crude oil prices without a corresponding increase in refined product prices, or a substantial or prolonged decrease in refined product prices without a corresponding decrease in crude oil prices on our Energy segment's earnings in crude oil prices without a corresponding decrease in refined product prices, or a substantial or prolonged decrease in refined product prices without a corresponding decrease in refined product prices, or a substantial or prolonged decrease in refined product prices without a corresponding decrease in refined product prices, or a substantial or prolonged decrease in refined product prices without a corresponding decrease in crude oil prices or power.
+Continued future volatility in refining industry margins may cause a decline in our Energy segment's results of operations, since the margin between refined product prices and crude oil and other feedstock prices may decrease below the amount needed for Energy operations to generate net cash flow sufficient for their needs.
+Although an increase or decrease in the price for crude oil generally results in a similar increase or decrease in prices for refined products, there is normally a time lag in the realization of the similar increase or decrease in prices for refined products.
+The effect of changes in crude oil prices on our Energy segment's results of operations therefore depends in part on how quickly and how fully refined product prices adjust to reflect these changes.
+A substantial or prolonged increase in crude oil prices without a corresponding increase in refined product prices, or a substantial or prolonged decrease in refined product prices without a corresponding increase in crude oil prices, could have a significant negative impact on our Energy segment's earnings, results of operations and cash flows.